|

 in fine

-silk [they say you have sent me
+silk [they say you have sent me & I see it is true in your letters,

 this exact

-in case of utter loss
+blue] in case of utter loss or

-your terrific Platonic
+your terrific Platonic kind love

 "Why can't I be loved?
 Why can't I be loved?"